rformassspectrometry/SpectriPy/README.md

 functions to convert between R's `Spectra` objects and Python's `matchms` spectrum objects are available to the advanced user or developer.

-## Pre-requisites and installation instructions
+## Installation and system requirements

 `SpectriPy` uses [`basilisk`](https://bioconductor.org/packages/basilisk) to ensure all required python packages are installed and available (in the correct